-VISION HYDROGEN ACQUIRES HYDROGEN PRODUCER VOLTH2
+Vision Hydrogen Acquires Hydrogen Producer VoltH2

-JERSEY CITY, New Jersey, Nov.
-09, 2021 (GLOBE NEWSWIRE) -- InvestorWire -- Vision Hydrogen Corporation (OTCQB:VIHD) (the “Company”) announces the completion of the acquisition of VoltH2 Holdings AG (“VoltH2”), one of Western Europe’s leading developers of hydrogen production facilities and infrastructure.
+JERSEY CITY, N.J., Nov.
+09, 2021 (GLOBE NEWSWIRE) -- via InvestorWire -- Vision Hydrogen Corporation (OTCQB:VIHD) (the “Company”) announces the completion of the acquisition of VoltH2 Holdings AG (“VoltH2”), one of Western Europe’s leading developers of hydrogen production facilities and infrastructure.

 VoltH2